htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

 documentation for full details.

 Once cgroup-based tracking is configured, usage should be invisible to the user and administrator.
-The *condor_procd* log, as defined by configuration variable :macro:`PROCD_LOG`, will mention that it is using this method, but no user visible changes should occur, other than the impossibility of a quickly-forking process escaping from the control of
+The :tool:`condor_procd` log, as defined by configuration variable :macro:`PROCD_LOG`, will mention that it is using this method, but no user visible changes should occur, other than the impossibility of a quickly-forking process escaping from the control of